WebOfTrustInfo/rwot12-cologne/draft-documents/Composing SSI for Web3 Apps.md

 * [PnP spec](https://hackmd.io/0fz2cLutTz-sE13ev1ukrw?both)
 * CnC spec# Decent Identity Composer & Threat Models

+## Old Abstract

 *Ankur Bannerjee, Arthur Brock, Jack Gretsch, Collin McClain*

-## Abstract

 This paper proposes that all digital identity systems are made up of three core elements: digital keys, human-readable names or data; and binding mechanisms between them.
 This mental model can help establish a shared understanding about the options and trade-offs that developers face when building identity solutions.